THE ITALIAN PASSPORT – GENERAL INFORMATION

 The validity periods of the passport are determined by the age of the holder:

-For the release of a passport, it is necessary to be an Italian Citizen.
-The Consulate General therefore reserves the right to request supporting documents as proof of the uninterrupted possession of Italian Citizenship from the applicant or their ancestors.
+The Consulate General therefore reserves the right to request supporting documents as proof of the uninterrupted possession of Italian citizenship from the applicant or their ancestors.

 Before requesting a passport, kindly ensure that: